dspec12/injectenv/README.md

   injectenv [command]

 Available Commands:
-  exec        Executes a command with specified profile variables in the environment. help        Help about any command list        List profiles.
+  exec        Executes a command with specified profile variables added to the current environment help        Help about any command list        Lists profiles and optionally their variables

 Flags:
   -c, --config string   config file (default is $HOME/.injectenv.yaml)